 Texting for healthcare

 - Two-way Secure Messaging: Message patients, colleagues, and specialists easily without worrying about the privacy of conversations.
+Send appointment reminders, discuss symptoms, or refill prescriptions right to a patient’s cell phone using secure text messaging.

 - File Delivery: Share X-rays, treatment plans, medications, and other protected health information with patients and other providers.